Domestic Violence Attorney in Liberty County

 At Schneider Lerch, LLC, we provide a defense strategy that is both technically sound and rooted in experienced litigation.

 We are former prosecutors—this is our core strategic advantage.
-We know the evidence standards and the charging protocol used by the State's Attorney in Liberty County for Family Violence cases, giving us the unique ability to anticipate their moves.
+We know the evidence standards and the charging protocol used by the State's Attorney in Liberty County for family violence cases, giving us the ability to anticipate their moves.

 Defense strategies we utilize as a leading Liberty County domestic violence lawyer: